The Volokh Conspiracy

 Third, the government cannot get its way just by asserting an interest in improving, or better balancing, the marketplace of ideas.
 Of course, it is critically important to have a well-functioning sphere of expression, in which citizens have access to information from many sources.
 That's the whole project of the First Amendment.
 And the government can take varied measures, like enforcing competition laws, to protect that access….
 But in case after case, the Court has barred the government from forcing a private speaker to present views it wished to spurn in order to rejigger the expressive realm.

 Central elements of the Texas and Florida laws are unconstitutional under this approach.
 Social media firms are undeniably "compiling and curating others' speech" and under the state laws, they are "directed to accommodate messages [they] would prefer to exclude."
-The firms may exclude only a small percentage of the vast rage of speech users might want to post.
+The firms may choose to exclude only a small percentage of the vast rage of speech users might want to post.
 But the Court's second principle rightly says that doesn't matter.

 Finally, if "the government cannot get its way just by asserting an interest in improving, or better balancing, the marketplace of ideas," that destroys the central rationale for the two state laws.
 As the Court notes later in its opinion, "improving" or "better balancing" the "marketplace" of ideas is precisely the objective of Texas's law, which was largely motivated by concerns that the social media platforms were biased against various types of right-wing speech.